-Cultural Humility in Correctional Assessment and Treatment, Course #3745, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Continuing Excellence LLC. as an individual course.
-Individual courses, not providers, are approved at the course level.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-ACE course approval period: 08/23/2021 – 08/23/2023.
+Cultural Humility in Correctional Assessment and Treatment, Course #5113, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Continuing Excellence LLC as an individual course.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE course approval period: 08/01/2023 – 08/01/2025.
 Social workers completing this course receive 4 clinical continuing education credits.

 Apryl A. Alexander, PsyD.

 Clinical Assistant Professor, University of Denver’s Graduate School of Professional Psychology and the Denver Forensic Institute for Research, Service, and Training (Denver FIRST)